 To that end, the City of Athens has emerged from the lockdown with bold plans for the 6.8km Great Athens Walk that will offer residents and visitors much more space to walk, run, roam and cycle through the capital’s historic streets.
 In one of the biggest urban interventions in the history of Athens, sidewalks will be extended, traffic limited, bicycle lanes formed, and trees and flowers planted to create one of Europe’s most beautiful urban promenades.

 The Great Athens Walk will transform the historic heart of the city by unlocking its huge cultural wealth and delivering an urban centre that is not only a walker's delight, but sustainable and environmentally aware.
-On completion of the new network of routes, you’ll be able to move for the first time between Athens’ world-class archeological sites and landmarks – from the Acropolis and Ancient Agora, to the modern Olympic (Panathenaic) Stadium and Academy of Athens - without getting in a car.
+On completion of the new network of routes, you’ll be able to move for the first time between Athens’ world-class archeological sites and landmarks – from the Acropolis and Ancient Agora, to the modern Olympic (Panathenaic) Stadium and the Academy of Athens - without getting in a car.
 Meanwhile, the iconic ancient neighbourhood of Plaka and a number of vital downtown arteries, including Ermou, Mitropoleos and Athinas streets, will also be converted into car-free zones.
-The ambitious 50 million euro vision will create 50,000 square metres of free public space and elevate the experience of all who visit.
-Work will begin in June and is estimated to be finalised within four years, with the lion’s share of the project delivered by 2022.
+The ambitious 50-million-euro vision will create 50,000 square metres of free public space and elevate the experience of all who visit Athens.
+Works are estimated to be finalised within four years, with the lion’s share of the project delivered by the end of 2022.

-Last but not least three ambitious public projects are already in the works.
-Two landmark sites in the centre of Athens, Lycabettus Hill and the National Garden are finally getting the attention they deserve with new path paving, restoration and maintenance work while a new park is coming to the formerly run-down area of Elaionas, hoping to transform the area.
+Last but not least, three ambitious public projects are already in the works.
+Two landmark sites in the centre of Athens, Lycabettus Hill and the National Garden are finally getting the attention they deserve with new path paving, restoration and maintenance work, while a new park is coming to the formerly run-down area of Elaionas, hoping to transform the area.